WHAT HAPPENS ON A LEVEL RESULTS DAY?

 How do I get my results?

-We will email all of the students at our sixth form college with their statements of results, but students can request a phone call instead of this or they can come into the college to pick up a paper copy of their results.
+We will email all of the students at our sixth form college with their statements of results, but students can request a phone call if they prefer or they can come into the college to pick up a paper copy of their results.
 Please contact Jason, our Exams Officer, if you have any specific requests on how you would like to receive your A level results as we are much more flexible on this than other schools.

 Can I ask for a remark of my A level results?

 If you find that you have narrowly missed your target grade or you feel that one or more of your exams were not marked correctly, the exam boards offer a range of post-results services.
 Students can request a priority copy of a marked paper in the first instance to decide whether or not to request a review of the marking.
-For the first time, the exam boards are now offering a free access to scripts service, so there will no longer be a fee charged for this.
-It is important to understand that no grade protection is offered if a review of marking is requested, meaning that the mark is subject to go up, stay the same or go down, and the outcome cannot be reversed.
+The exam boards are continuing to offer a free access to scripts service, so no fees will be charged for this.
+If a review of marking is requested, it is important to understand that no grade protection is offered, meaning that the mark is subject to go up, stay the same or go down, and the outcome cannot be reversed.

 Students who would like to request any post-results service should email our Exams Officer Jason as soon as possible and no later than the following deadlines: